nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Average/README.md

 Upon change of BGC variables list on hycom b file, you need to modify variable registraion in ```mod_mean.F90```.

-In order to use this only to HYCOM-CICE setup without ECOSMO, you need to turn off ECOSMO option set in ```hycom_mean.F90``` by changing:
+In order to use this with HYCOM-CICE setup without ECOSMO, you need to turn off ECOSMO option set in ```hycom_mean.F90``` by changing:

 ```
 lecosmo = .true.